In the first of a two-part series, Chris Stock explores how CFOs can navigate the new landscape of the hospitality industry.

 For those businesses whose systems already supported remote working, this hasn’t proved to be too challenging, but for those whose systems were very much for on-premise working only, it’s been a steep learning curve.

-Not only has it involved increased expenditure but also additional IT resource, striving to find suitable workarounds in lieu of flexible, agile systems which enable the levels of functionality and data security that effective home working requires.
+Not only has it involved increased expenditure but also an additional IT resource, striving to find suitable workarounds in lieu of flexible, agile systems which enable the levels of functionality and data security that effective home working requires.
 In light of this, surely all system investments going forward need home and mobile working capabilities as standard?

 In an effort to minimise personal contact within hotels and other premises, operational procedures will need to change, too.
 Pre-arrival registration online will ensure as little amount of time in public as possible when it comes to check-in, with digital check-in reducing this further still.